GlodBlock/ExtendedAE/src/main/resources/assets/extendedae/ae2guide/epp_intro/wireless_connector.md

 ## Color

-Wireless Connectors can be colored like cables and only connect the cable/connectors with the same color.
+Wireless Connectors can be colored like cables and connect only to cables and connectors of the same color.

-You need a <ItemLink id="ae2:color_applicator" /> to color the connector.
+You need a <ItemLink id="ae2:color_applicator" /> to color a connector.

-So you can set up your wireless connectors like this:
+You can set up your Wireless Connectors like this:

 <GameScene zoom="3" background="transparent" interactive={true}>
   <ImportStructure src="../structure/wireless_connector_setup.snbt"></ImportStructure>